-Nick: Whenever anyone decides they’re going to do something whether it’s moving house, whether it’s changing jobs, there’s so many steps in everybody’s life.
+Nick: Whenever anyone decides they’re going to do something whether it’s moving house, whether it’s changing jobs, there are so many steps in everybody’s life.
 I think once you have it in your head that you’ve made your mind up and that only ever happens internally.
 I think you can talk to people about it, but until you’ve made your mind up to do that you then get to the next level.

 I was three weeks after meeting Kevin and getting back from that desert and having googled and registered the record with Guinness.
 I thought, hmm, right.
 So that’s probably time to tell other people that I want to do this now and try and make it work.
-So I sat my parents down and I said, I’m going run a marathon in every country in the world.
+So I sat my parents down and I said, I’m going to run a marathon in every country in the world.
 To be honest, they weren’t really that shocked, because I’m always doing crazy things.
 I’ve done other running challenges of long distances and other mini records.